adrianratnapala/tpl00-lambda/README.md

                 }

 This produces a valid type-graph.
-But it is sub-optimal because there can be chains of multiple prior-links.
-So we collapse them with a utility function that we need anyway:
+But the result is sub-optimal because there can be chains of multiple prior-links.
+So we then collapse them with a utility function that we need anyway:

                 for (uint32_t k = 0; k < size; k++) {
                         relink_to_first(types, k);
                 }

-The type inference is more interesting, but it begins with a dumb-old switch:
+The inference of individual types is more interesting, but it begins with a dumb-old switch:

         static void infer_new_type(TypeGraph *tg, uint32_t idx)
         {